sfranzyshen/sfranzyshen.github.io/_posts/2026-08-13-At-the-Facility-there-is-a-great-room.md

 ---
 layout: default
-title: "At the "Facility" there is a great room with two wings ..."
+title: "At the Facility there is a great room with two wings ..."
 date: 2026-08-13
 ---